 Unfortunately, gender bias in the workplace continues to be prevalent, despite being unlawful for over 50 years.
 According to a 2013 Gallup poll, 12% of women say they have been overlooked for a promotion or other opportunity because of their gender, versus 5% of employed men.
 The survey also reported that 17% of women in the workplace believe they have been denied a raise because of their gender.
 By contrast, only 4% of working men felt that way.

-As the Nestlé Waters lawsuit and other recent cases illustrate, organizations can expect the EEOC to continue its enforcement focus on gender-based pay and promotion practices that discriminate against women – and other protected classes.
+Organizations can expect the EEOC to continue its enforcement focus on gender-based pay and promotion practices that discriminate against women – and other protected classes.
 In addition to complying with Title VII and state and local laws, organizations can address gender bias and stereotyping by fostering a culture that actively values diverse talent and offers everyone opportunities for advancement.

 Preventing Discrimination and Harassment training is another important way to help change employee attitudes and behavior and reduce the risk of violations, while demonstrating an organization’s commitment to ethical values and standards.